 One of the most appealing aspects of cloud CRM software is something we touched on earlier.
 That’s the freedom it gives your employees to do their jobs from anywhere.
 Unlike on-premise CRM, in which cloud accessibility is limited to an onsite server, by using cloud CRM, this software is never out of reach.

 Companies big and small are full of moving parts.
 For instance, your employees spend time in and out of the office.
-Perhaps some of your top sales members or marketers travel to conventions, expos, and networking events to expand your company’s reach.
+Perhaps some of your top sales team members or marketers travel to conventions, expos, and networking events to expand your company’s reach.
 You could have a few employees who do their jobs from home.

 When you rely on an on-premise CRM, then you’re preventing a good portion of your staff from using the software right off the bat.
 The rule goes that if you’re not in the office, you can’t access the CRM, end of story.
 There’s no exception to that if you only provide on-premise CRM.